 One day, you wake up and find that you can no longer send or receive payments.
-You can’t pay your staff.
-You can’t pay off your credit cards.
+You can’t pay your staff or your credit cards.
 You can’t receive money from clients.
-You’re money, in and out, is completely frozen.
+You’re money, in and out, is frozen.

 If you’re a business owner or entrepreneur, just thinking about the threat of losing access to your money is enough to make your palms start sweating.